-I am an Associate Professor in the School of Public Health, University of Alberta and an Applied Public Health Chair (supported by the Canadian Institutes of Health Research in partnership with Public Health Agency of Canada and Alberta Innovates - Health Solutions) with a mandate to help advance the field of population health intervention and health equity.
+I am a professor in the School of Public Health, University of Alberta and an Applied Public Health Chair (supported by the Canadian Institutes of Health Research in partnership with Public Health Agency of Canada and Alberta Innovates - Health Solutions) with a mandate to help advance the field of population health intervention and health equity.
 I am a health geographer and health promotion researcher with a strong interest in the role of built and social environments on health and well-being.
 I also have expertise in the development and diffusion of healthy public policies.

 My research is grounded in social-ecological theory and community-based participatory research perspectives.
 Most of my studies employ mixed-methods, involving both quantitative (e.g., surveys, systematic community observation) and qualitative (e.g., interviews, focus groups, photovoice) techniques.
 I also use geographic information systems (GIS) for mapping and spatial analysis in some of my work.

 I am an applied researcher, which means that community impact (or “making a real difference in the community”) is as important to me as scholarly impact.
 My research is typically conducted in partnership with practitioners and decision-makers in the communities (or other settings) that are working with me.
 The community partners I collaborate with help to define project research questions and implement the project in meaningful ways.
 In turn, the research helps to address issues that the community partners are working with in their daily practice.

 I am also the Lead Investigator of the Policy, Location and Access in Community Environments (PLACE) Research Lab.
 For more information on the research that myself and my team, please visit www.placeresearchlab.com.

 PhD, Health Studies and Gerontology, University of Waterloo (2004)